 Understanding DNP3 in SCADA Systems

 The Distributed Network Protocol version 3 (DNP3) is a set of communications protocols used between components in process automation systems.
-It was developed to facilitate interoperability and robust communications in Supervisory Control and Data Acquisition (SCADA) systems, particularly in environments where reliability and security are paramount.
-Given the increasing frequency and sophistication of cyber threats targeting industrial control systems, securing DNP3 communications is crucial to maintaining operational integrity and safety.
+It was developed to facilitate interoperability and robust communications in Supervisory Control and Data Acquisition (SCADA) systems, particularly in environments where reliability and security are critical.
+With targeted attacks against industrial control systems growing in both frequency and specificity -- from protocol-aware malware to man-in-the-middle interception of SCADA commands -- securing DNP3 communications is critical to maintaining operational integrity and safety.

 The Importance of SCADA Security